ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

     Here, the `'a.b.c.d:9797'` targets should contain the host and port of the `/metrics` service that is exposed from Ballerina for metrics collection.
 Add the IP of the host in which the Ballerina service is running as `a.b.c.d` and its port (default `9797`).
-    If you need more information, go to the [Prometheus documentation](https://prometheus.io/docs/introduction/first_steps/).
+    If you need more information, go to the <a href="https://prometheus.io/docs/introduction/first_steps/" target="_blank">Prometheus documentation</a>.

     If your Ballerina service is running on localhost and Prometheus in a Docker container, add the target as `host.docker.internal:9797` to access the localhost from Docker.